plabayo/rama/docs/book/src/proxies/mitm.md

 ## Reusable inspection and programmatic control

 `rama-inspect` provides protocol-independent lifecycle, typed interception waits, streamed record storage, and subscriptions for custom interfaces.
-Its HTTP, TLS, profile, and WebSocket adapters are optional features.
+HTTP, TLS, profile, WebSocket, and encryption adapters live in their owning crates.
+Combine `inspect` with the protocol and crypto features you use.
 See the [`rama-inspect` guide](https://github.com/plabayo/rama/tree/main/rama-inspect).

 The CLI inspector also exposes a machine API on the same authenticated web server.